blog and news

 Traditional Barbed Wire Fences

-2. Electric Fences
+2. Electric Fencing Solutions

 Electric fences are another option for cattle yard enclosures.
 These fences work by delivering a mild electric shock when touched, efficiently training the cattle to respect the boundaries.
 They are highly effective, easy to install, and relatively low-cost.
 However, regular maintenance and monitoring are required to keep the fence operational and safe.